Types of data visualizations#

 jobs_df = pd.DataFrame(jobs)

-Now that we have our query in a Pandas DataFrame, we can use matplotlib
+Now that we have our query in a Pandas DataFrame, we can use matplotlib to visualize a bar plot.

 plt.figure(figsize=(10, 6))